makerbot/MightyBoardFirmware/docs/eeprom_comments.md

 Info flags, all on second comment line:

-    type (required): a character in python struct format indicating the data type of the eeprom field floating_point (optional): true if the eeprom field is a float (note we use a fake 16 bit float type) contraints (required): used by eeprom_verifier.py to assess whether the eeprom map contains valid entries.
+    type (required): a character in python struct format indicating the data type of the eeprom field mult (required): Sometimes its a bit intractable to write out 40 B characters, so the mult variable is a form of shorthand that tells us that the actual "type" of this entry is <type> * <mult>
+    floating_point (optional): true if the eeprom field is a float (note we use a fake 16 bit float type) contraints (required): used by eeprom_verifier.py to assess whether the eeprom map contains valid entries.
         a: any entry could be valid